-The Company translated the balance sheets of its foreign subsidiaries, Proto Labs Limited, Proto Labs G.K. and PL Euro Services, Ltd. at period-end exchange rates and the income statement at the average exchange rates in effect throughout the period.
-The Company has recorded the translation adjustment as a separate component of consolidated shareholders' equity (deficit).
+The Company translated the balance sheets of its foreign subsidiaries at period-end exchange rates and the income statement at the average exchange rates in effect throughout the period.
+The Company has recorded the translation adjustment as a separate component of consolidated shareholders' equity.
 Foreign currency transaction gains and losses are recognized in the consolidated statements of comprehensive income.